Nonadiabatic H-Atom Scattering Channels on Ge(111) Elucidated by the Hierarchical Equations of Motion: Results

 \subsection{Isotope Effect}

 We now investigate the effect of isotope substitution on the scattering dynamics.
 Figure~\ref{fig:PE_isotope} shows the projected kinetic energy distributions $P_0^{\mathrm{pj}}(E)$ for H and D atoms at two incident energies ($E_{\rm in} = 1.92$ and 6.17~eV) and for both weak ($\eta = 1$~eV) and strong ($\eta = 3$~eV) atom–surface coupling.
 The left and right panels correspond to $E_{\rm in} = 1.92$ and 6.17~eV, respectively, while the top and bottom panels correspond to $\eta = 1$ and 3~eV, respectively.
-For D-atom simulations, all parameters are kept identical to those for H, except that the mass of D is set to be twice that of H. The distributions are evaluated after the outgoing wavepacket has propagated well beyond the scattering region: $t=154.8$~fs for H and $t=222.5$~fs for D at $E_{\rm in} = 1.92$~eV; $t=91.9$~fs for H and $t=135.5$~fs for D at $E_{\rm in} = 6.17$~eV.
+For D-atom simulations, all parameters are kept identical to those for H, except that the mass of D is set to be twice that of H.